IT offboarding checklist and templates to reduce security risk

 For example, one recent report found that one in four employees still has access to company data from past employers.
 What’s more, 87% of employees who leave a job admit to taking data they created—like strategy documents and presentations.
 In addition, 28% say they’ve taken data that other people created.
 That means your company’s valuable IP and sensitive data are out in the world without any way to track them.

 A poor IT offboarding process creates opportunities for external threat actors.
-For example, IT might fail to properly decommission email addresses, leave passwords in place, and ignore privileged accounts with standing access.
+For example, IT might fail to decommission email addresses properly, leave passwords in place, and ignore privileged accounts with standing access.
 Cybercriminals can leverage those entry points to gain access to your organization, and once inside, they can elevate that access to reach more sensitive and critical resources.
 Since those old accounts aren’t monitored, you’ll never know there’s a problem.

 What’s the difference between unsecured and secure IT offboarding?